 Show zones include the Dancing Fountains, Polar Pond, and Snowball Surprise.
 Their Forest trails have a Wild Walk and Starry Night, while their Fun zones feature a Dino Disco and a cool Treehouse covered in Xmas lights.

-Regular admission to the best of the Greensboro Christmas lights is $20 for members and $25 for non-members on Friday through Sunday and the entire week of Christmas.
+Regular admission to these Greensboro Christmas lights is about $5 more for non-members on weekend nights and the entire week of Christmas.
+They also offer special discounts on select non-peak dates.

 Visitors are encouraged to purchase tickets online and to arrive 5-10 minutes early, but tickets can be purchased on-site as well.